atrevinoflitton/database-dev-SQL/README.md

 # database-dev-SQL
-Implementation of a SQL database from scratch
+Database design document with the design and implementation of a SQL genomic database from scratch